mdelzotto/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The .forEach method doesn't actually return anything (undefined).
+It simply calls a provided function on each element in your array.
+The difference is that .map utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?

+A function has another property: all calls to a function with the same parameters, should return the same result.
+A method, on the other hand, is a function that is related to an object in an object-oriented language.

+Function are self contained program they have return some values and the functions are defined in structured languages.
+Functions are called independently.

+While methods are those do not have independent existence they are always defined with in class.
+Methods are called using instance or object.
+And are used to manipulate instance variable of a class.

 3. What is closure?

+A closure gives you access to an outer function's scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.
+To use a closure, define a function inside another function and expose it.

 4. Describe the four rules of the 'this' keyword.

+Rule 1 - When in the global scope, the value of “this” will be the window/console Object;

+Rule 2 - Whenever a function is called by a preceding dot, the object before that dot is this.

+Rule 3 - Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

+Rule 4 - Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+It calls the constructor of the Parent Class.
+Can be used as a Function or an Object.

 ## Project Set up